-Community-based agriculture is a local food network that provides a locally based, self-reliant food economy - one in which sustainable food production, processing, distribution, and consumption are integrated to enhance economic, environmental and social health.
+Community-based agriculture is a local food network that provides a locally based, self-reliant food economy - one in which sustainable food production; processing, distribution, and consumption are integrated to enhance economic, environmental and social health.
 Community-based agriculture can include programs and initiatives such as farmers' markets, community gardens, food co-ops, Community-Supported Agriculture (CSA), and seed saving and seed sovereignty initiatives.

 Historically, community-based agriculture has been the backbone of community development since the settlements of the traditional communities.
 Overall, survival on the land depended upon a family's ability to grow their own food or barter with relatives and neighbors as necessary.
 Traditional communities had knowledge about butchering and preserving, and there was local infrastructure in place to mill grains.
 Farmers knew which crops grew best in their region, and seed saving was a part of the agricultural process.
-Over time, as more food became available in commercial outlets, c processed food was trucked in from the coasts, and the need for milling, butchering and other infrastructure started to decrease.
+Over time, as more food became available in commercial outlets, processed food was trucked in from the coasts, and the need for milling, butchering and other infrastructure started to decrease.

 Santa Fe County is home to the state's oldest and largest farmers' market.
-Considered one of the top ten in the nation, its 150 farm and ranch families from 15 northern New Mexico Counties sell year-round in a permanent facility in the Railyard District.
+Considered one of the top ten in the nation, its 150 farms and ranch families from 15 northern New Mexico Counties sell year-round in a permanent facility in the Railyard District.
 Of the 150 members of the Santa Fe Farmers' Market, more than a third of the sellers come from Santa Fe County.
 Other farmers markets have since been created in the County including La Cienega, Pojoaque, Edgewood and Eldorado, and in nearby communities of Española, Pecos, Estancia and Los Alamos, giving the smaller scale agricultural producers a viable venue in which to sell their produce and products to make a living through direct sales.
-In 2009, gross annual sales at the Santa Fe Farmers' Market alone exceeded \$2 million annually, serving more than 180,000 people annually.
+2014 gross annual sales at the Santa Fe Farmers' Market were approximately \$2 million annually, serving an estimated 166,000 people annually.

-As farm and ranch families have prospered at the farmers markets, other new and emerging markets started have to develop, such as opportunities for sales to schools through the Farm to School Program, to restaurants through the Farm to Restaurant program, and to local grocery stores that want to offer more local products.
-In addition, a new home processing rule may soon make it possible to provide salsas and other value added products to institutional sales, and as processing centers are created, the need for clean and bagged products will be easier to accommodate.
+As farm and ranch families have prospered at the farmers markets, other new and emerging markets have started to develop, such as opportunities for sales to wholesale buyers including schools, restaurants and to local grocery stores that want to offer more local products.
+According to the 2014 Power of Public Procurement Report, Farm to Cafeteria has worked since 2010 to develop local procurement practices for New Mexico Schools which accommodate local producers, the development of specifications for local produce and expanded purchase orders which incorporate new policy options such as geographic preference.
+The Farm to Cafeteria program engages communities in capacity building by providing procurement trainings and technical assistance to school food service directors and local farmers, so that schools can purchase directly from farmers in their communities.
+In 2010, the New Mexico Environment Department passed a Home-Based Food Processing rule that allows certain types of value-added foods to be prepared in residential kitchens.
+These foods, such as jams/jellies, breads, cookies, cakes, pies, tortillas, candies and dry mixes can currently be sold at locations including farmers markets, road side stands, and fiestas.
 As agriculture re-emerges as a viable economic opportunity in Santa Fe County, so, too, does the need for the infrastructure to support these emerging markets.
 There is a need for a regional transportation system to move the products from southern and northern farms to distribution areas or facilities.
 La Montanita Co-Op and the Rail Runner train system offer viable transportation opportunities to support a community-based agricultural system.